 A similar effect can be recognized in our scenario from the racetrack.
 As we saw, you can either watch a crowd doing the wave OR you can watch an individual participating in that wave – you can’t see both at the same time.
 What you see is the result of a shift in how you focus on what’s in front of you.

-As we learned from that example, the individualism/collectivism conflict is a result of fragmentary perception, in which we only see the wave going around the track or we only see individuals jumping up and down.
+Realizing this offers us a way beyond the either/or conflict about individualism and collectivism.
+It becomes clear that this conflict is a result of fragmentary perception, in which we only see the wave going around the track or we only see individuals jumping up and down.
 Each of these perceptions is incomplete by itself; the event only fully makes sense when we consider both facets equally.

 A wave depends on individuals deciding to take part by standing and throwing their hands up in the air and then quickly sitting back down.
 But these individual actions are tied to the actions of the rest of the crowd.
 Individuals are only likely to take part if the people in the section before theirs participate.
 And their decision to join in increases the likelihood that the people in the section after theirs will also take part.